hugithordarson/nolips/README.md

+# NoLips

+## Status

+I've been considering how to proceed with IDE-support for [ng-objects](https://www.fermentedshark.com/) projects.
+At first sight, it seems we have two options:

+1. Add `ng` support to WOLips
+2. Write IDE support from scratch

+Now, I like Eclipse, but I'm very much aware that a majority of Java developers and young/new developers prefer IntelliJ or VS Code.
+This means creating an Eclipse-only plugin for a new framework makes little sense, and supporting all three IDEs would be ideal.

+## Isn't that a bit much?

+IT shouldn't have to be.
+My first though is that most logic could be in a common library shared by all three plugins, keeping IDE-specific logic to a minimum.
+The largest part of "IDE" support, as I currently envision it, is the component template editor, an editor that provides validation, autocompletes etc., pretty much the same things WOLips's template editor provides.
+Most of this can probably be implemented as an [LSP server](https://en.wikipedia.org/wiki/Language_Server_Protocol) that could then be referenced from each IDE-specific plugin.

-# WOLips
+## Analysis of WOLips

-Went over the WOLips features a little, and here are some thoughts.
-I am explicitly not mentioning anything EOF related, D2W related, Ant build related etc. Everything old style and off-basics is off the menu.
-I'll probably address those later though, for explaining _why_ I consider them "off the menu".
+I've been starting out by going over the features of WOLips a little, gathering up what WOLips does, and which of it's features are actually _needed_, specifically for someone that only uses WO as a web framework, and uses maven as a build system (or rather; doesn't specifically support any build system at all).
+That means I'm not counting anything EOF related, D2W related, Ant build related etc. Everything old style and off-basics is off the menu.
+I'll might address each later, explaining _why_ I consider them "off the menu".

-Some of the stuff I _do_ mention is still stuff I don't think needs to be present, but I decided to address because some people might think it _needs_ to be present.
-An example of that are the WO-specific launch configurations, i.e. a separate method to run WO applications.

-So, what WOlips really does is:
+So.

 ## 1. Creates a build during development

 WOLips does one thing that *might* be required.
 Whether it's *actually* required requires some investigation.

-As I mentioned yesterday, WOLips maintains a "fake bundle" in a "build" folder for the app to use during development to locate resources.
+WOLips maintains a "fake bundle" in a "build" folder for the app to use during development to locate resources.
 The folder contains Info.plist (some configuration for WO), resources (bundle resources and component templates) and webserver resources.
 This "fake bundle" is set as the working directory for the running Java application.

 I thought this was redundant by now and merely an artifact from the Ant days, but had forgotten that I always mindlessly point WO to this directory as a working directory since my WO Apps throw an error on launch without it.
 This morning, I decided to investigate the error, and turns out it's not in WO but Project Wonder - and disabling the failing logic there actually results in an apparently fine WO app running with seemingly nothing missing and locating resources from the project itself.
 So - I think that with a fix in Wonder, the "build" could become unneccessary.
 I just haven't looked into if and how that fix can be done.